Caretaker government of Canada

-In Canadian political and constitutional terminology, a caretaker government is a government of Canada or provincial government from when parliament or the provincial legislature is dissolved by the governor general or provincial lieutenant governor prior to a general election to a period after the election, until the next ministry is appointed.
+In Canadian political and constitutional terminology, a caretaker government is a government of Canada or provincial government from when Parliament or the provincial legislature is dissolved by the governor general or provincial lieutenant governor prior to a general election to a period after the election, until the next ministry is appointed.
 A caretaker government is expected to conduct itself in accordance with a series of well-defined conventions administered by the Privy Council Office or equivalent provincial agency, but there is no law compelling the caretaker government to do so.

 There is no separate appointment of a caretaker government.
-The incumbent Prime Minister or Provincial Premier simply puts the government into "caretaker mode".
+The incumbent prime minister of Canada or provincial premier simply puts the government into "caretaker mode".

 Caretaker conventions

 Canadian constitutional practice calls for a government to continue in office even after parliament has been dissolved, during the election period and then into the next parliament only until the next government can be formed.
 The Prime Minister or Premier can however resign office and advise the Governor General or Lieutenant Governor at any time to appoint a new government.
 The operation of the Canadian political system ensures that a Cabinet is always maintained and that caretaker governments abide by the conventions.

 A document entitled "Guidelines on the conduct of Ministers, Ministers of State, exempt staff and public servants during an election" is administered by the Privy Council Office.
 This states that a caretaker government operates until the election result clearly indicates that either the incumbent party has retained power, or in the case where there is to be a change of government, until the new government has sworn into office.

 There are occasions when major appointments or decisions cannot wait until after the election, and the opposition would normally be consulted about them.